-- 7.4 Operating and Service Manuals and Parts Lists: An operator's manual must be included with each unit upon delivery.
-A "line sheet" (if applicable) and the "Equipment Preventative Maintenance Questionnaire", (Exhibit "B") must be with pilot unit upon delivery, Attn: Marcia Lee.
-There must be 12 service/shop/Maintenance manuals and 14 parts manuals; CD-ROM is preferred in lieu of parts manuals.
-Manuals shall be delivered upon completion of delivery of total units.
-Failure to do so will delay payment. - 7.5 Training: Manufacturers and/or dealers will be required to stage a thorough seminar on the subjects of Preventative Maintenance, Operator, and Mechanic Training.
-In order to keep operators and mechanics updated, the successful vendor shall conduct training sessions covering the operation, maintenance, trouble shooting with each purchase order against this open end contract.
+- 7.1 Operating and Service Manuals and Parts Lists: Three (3) operator's manuals be Included with each unit upon delivery.
+A "line sheet" (if applicable) and the "Equipment Preventative Maintenance Questionnaire", (Exhibit "B") must be with unit upon delivery, Attn: Marcia Lee.
+There must be 3 service/shop/maintenance manuals and 3 parts manuals; CD ROM is preferred in lieu of parts manuals.
+Manuals shall be delivered with unit.
+Failure to do so will delay payment. - 7.2 Training: Manufacturers and/or dealers will be required to stage a thorough seminar on the subjects of Preventative Maintenance, Operator, and Mechanic Training.
+In order to keep operators and mechanics updated, the successful vendor shall conduct training sessions covering the operation, maintenance, trouble-shooting with each purchase order against this open end contract.

-Manufacturers and/or dealers shall be required to furnish the Training Academy with one (1) Operator's Manual to be shipped direct to
+Manufacturers and/or dealers shall be required to furnish the Training Academy with one (1) Operator's Manual to be shipped direct to prior to delivery of the pilot unit.
+Training seminar to be held at the WVDOT, Equipment Division, Buckhannon, WV.